reachjainrahul/testrepo/docs/developers-guide.md

 ## Build

-Build Cloud Controller `cloud controller` image.
-The `cloud controller` binary is located in `./bin` directory and the docker image `antrea /cloud-controller:latest` is created or updated in the local docker repository.
+Build Cloud Controller `cloud-controller` image.
+The `cloud-controller` binary is located in `./bin` directory and the docker image `antrea/cloud-controller:latest` is created or updated in the local docker repository.

 ```bash